loki2001-dev/loki-system-metrics-agent/README.md

 # system-metrics-visualization-agent (Modern C++ & Prometheus)
+- A Simple Project for Beginners and Juniors
 - A lightweight and extensible system health monitoring agent written in modern C++.
 - Built with [prometheus-cpp](https://github.com/jupp0r/prometheus-cpp), it exposes essential system metrics
   such as CPU usage, memory usage, and disk I/O through a Prometheus-compatible HTTP endpoint.